skycoin/pyskycoin/README.md

 #### Creating release builds

-Release builds should be created from `master` branch .
+Release builds should be created from git tags .
 After [updating release version](#update-the-version) it is necessary to follow these steps

 ```sh
 cd /path/to/pyskycoin